IvanDSM/KingsFieldRE/README.md

 # Credit where it's due
 tfile_tool is heavily based on the TheStolenBattenberg's [Psycpros](https://github.com/TheStolenBattenberg/Psycpros) project.

-Monster Mesh IDs were mostly found in [Shrine Maiden's King's Field II code page](http://mikosans.web.fc2.com/code/kings-field-2.html)
+Monster Mesh IDs were mostly found in [Shrine Maiden's King's Field II code page](http://mikosans.web.fc2.com/code/kings-field-2.html).

+A lot of the work discovering fields of the map file structures was done by Mendzen.